tiby312/broccoli-project/report/src/ch13-how-to-make-aabb.md

 ```

 This works because for the repel() function we just need the relative offset position
 to determine the direction and magnitude of the repel force.
-So it doesnt matter that
+So it doesn't matter that
 we used the top left corner instead of the center.

 This optimization might still work if your aabb was converted from floats to u32 provided